jchenry/goldmark-pikchr/README.md

 When you render the Markdown as HTML, these will be replaced with SVG blocks.
 [pikchr] will render these into diagrams client-side.

+Code is based on [github.com/abhinav/goldmark-mermaid](https://github.com/abhinav/goldmark-mermaid) and licensed under the same terms.